-The Secretariat oversees ABCG programming and operations and comprises two core staff dedicated to ABCG’s management and outreach.
+The Secretariat oversees ABCG programming and operations and comprises three core staff dedicated to ABCG’s management, partnership engagement, resource mobilization and outreach.
 As an integral part of ABCG’s collaborative nature, the ABCG Secretariat rotates locations among its members.
 The African Wildlife Foundation currently hosts the Secretariat since November 2018 from their offices in Washington DC and Nairobi.

 AFRICA BIODIVERSITY COLLABORATIVE GROUP DIRECTOR